atomist-skills/gcf-java11-clojure/README.md

 ## Testing the Uberjar

-Google has local harness you can use at `{com.google.cloud.functions.invoker/java-function-invoker {:mvn/version "1.0.0-alpha-2-rc5"}}`.
+Google has a local harness you can use at `{com.google.cloud.functions.invoker/java-function-invoker {:mvn/version "1.0.0-alpha-2-rc5"}}`.
-You can run the uberjar above in the repl:
+Running this new uberjar in a repl, will give you a function invoker on port `8080`:

 ```
 16:58 $ clj -A:java-function-invoker